puppetlabs/puppetdb/documentation/index.markdown

 #### Standard Install: RHEL, CentOS, Debian, and Ubuntu

-Puppet Labs provides packages and a Puppet module for PuppetDB which simplify setup of its SSL certificates and init scripts.
+Puppet provides packages and a Puppet module for PuppetDB which simplify setup of its SSL certificates and init scripts.
 These packages are available for the following operating systems:

 * Red Hat Enterprise Linux 6.6+ and 7 (and any derived distro that includes Java 1.8)
 * Debian 7 (Wheezy) and 8 (Jessie)